JulienLetzelter/BCG-cases-Data-Analysis/README.md

 ## Team 10

-Gaspard Cassassolles, Hamza El Alami, Matéo Lefebvre, Jérémy Ofer, and Julien Letzelter
+Gaspard Cassassolles, Hamza Berqoq El Alami, Matéo Lefebvre, Jérémy Ofer, and Julien Letzelter

 Analysis and prediction of barley yield in France using climate and geographical data.